 - If you’re thinking about making significant personal investments, a family trust can also act as a suitable holding structure.
 This helps to protect those assets from financial and legal troubles—something that’s not possible as a sole trader.

-How switching structures has enabled our client to achieve a multi-million dollar business
+How switching structures enabled our client to achieve a multi-million dollar business

 Ashleigh McInnes, Founder and Director of Papermill Media, came to us with an issue.
 Ashleigh needed a solution that would enable her business to grow.

 Ashleigh had set her business up under a sole trader structure, but it had since grown to four employees.
-This meant that 50% of profits were disappearing in tax.
+This meant that roughly 50% of her profits were disappearing in tax.

-So, we advised her to change her business structure to a trust, and a company.
-This enabled her to reduce the tax the business was paying, and set the business up for exponential growth.
-We helped Ashleigh put measures in place that ensured her personal assets were protected, and separate from her rapidly growing business.
+So, we advised her to change her business structure to a trust and a corporate trustee.
+This enabled her to reduce the tax the business was paying and set the business up for exponential growth.
+We helped Ashleigh put measures in place that ensured her personal assets were protected and separated from her rapidly growing business.

-Since then Papermill Media has grown to a two-million-dollar business, with a team of 16 employees.
+Since then, Papermill Media has grown into a two-million-dollar business with a team of 16 employees.

-The final word on a sole trader vs trust structure
+The final word on trust vs sole trader structures